alextenczar/3-julian-alex/readme.md

 ## Usage:
 ### Local Setup:
-1.Open your pip environment: "$ pipenv shell"
+1. Open your pip environment: "$ pipenv shell"
-2.Start the server: "$ python manage.py runserver"
+2. Start the server: "$ python manage.py runserver"

 ### Webapp Usage:
 In order to import the spreadsheet: Click "Import File" in the Navbar
 1. Click "Choose File" and locate the spreadsheet file.
 (XLSM Format)
 2. Click "Import"
 3. Navigate back to one of the pages used to display the models.
 They should now be imported and display.

 Each Navbar link will display a table for each model.
 Clicking the headers of each column will sort by that column's object name.